Close Menu

 Stricter regulations

 E-bikes can pose a risk to other cyclists and pedestrians.
-Let’s not lie; is it not nice to have a motor that can give speed over 60 km/h while not paying rego?
+Let’s not lie: isn’t it nice to have a motor that can reach over 60 km/h without rego?

 Best electric mountain bikes reviews

-The high likelihood of an accident has motivated local governments to adjust their regulations.
+The high likelihood of accidents has prompted local governments to adjust their regulations.

 Maintenance complexity